brabenetz/spring-stomp-server/README.md

 ```

 With that, the Websocket endpoint will be ws:/localhost:8182/my-backend-app/websocket \
-And the Stomp Config will listen on all destinations with the prefixes "/topic", "/app", "/user".
+And the Stomp Config will listen on all destinations with the prefixes "/topic", "/app", "/user". \
+For More information about the configurations see JavaDoc: [WebSocketConfigProperties.java](./apidocs/net/brabenetz/app/springstompserver/config/WebSocketConfigProperties.html)

 ## More Details